DanRepik/api_foundry/readme.md

 ## Using API Services

-When processing requests, API-Maker categorizes parameters into three categories: query, store, and metadata.
+When processing requests, API-Foundry categorizes parameters into three categories: query, store, and metadata.

 **Qeury Parameters**